shuibing9420/shuibing9420.github.io/_pages/about.md

 Joint Fund, the National Key Research and Development Program, Major Projects of Zhejiang Province, and industry partners including Alibaba, Huawei, Ant Group, Sugon, H3C, and Inspur.
-He has published over 100 papers in top‑tier conferences and journals, including nearly 50 papers in CCF‑A‑ranked conferences and journals (top‑tier computer‑science publications), such as FAST, ASPLOS, MICRO, HPCA, EuroSys, ATC, SC, VLDB, TOCS, TC, TPDS, TOS, and TKDE.
+He has published over 100 papers in top‑tier conferences and journals, including over 50 papers in CCF‑A‑ranked conferences and journals (top‑tier computer‑science publications), such as FAST, ASPLOS, MICRO, HPCA, EuroSys, ATC, SC, VLDB, TOCS, TC, TPDS, TOS, and TKDE.
 Open‑source code for several of his projects is